An AI Weight Loss Coach For Men

 Paper, Balsamiq, Sketch, Illustrator, Photoshop, Invision, Zeplin

 Lyle already got a 1st-version prototype when I first in contact with them.
 I conducted a cognitive walkthrough myself to evaluate its user flow and functionalities.

-There are signifiers and feedbacks that are very confusing on the interface.
+Some signifiers and feedbacks are very confusing on the interface.

 The branding and visual interface of the app needs to be redesigned.

 They have a list of requirements that wait to be added to the current app, which requires more strategic planning.

 With the cognitive walkthrough results in mind, I conducted a second round of interviews with their core team members, including product manager, brand designer, developer and nutritionist, and identified the Product Vision, User Goals, Scope of the project.

 Act as a personal nutritionist, people who use it do not need to think about planning, they can just follow the instructions.

 Continuous customer engagement to sustain a healthy lifestyle